 Hey, It's That Guy!: Both Peter Cushing and Christopher Lee have portrayed the great detective with great acclaim in two separate occasions.
 Peter Cushing in particular has been considered amongst the best out of the more than 75 actors to have portrayed the character, which include the likes of Jeremy Brett, Basil Rathbone and Vasily Livanov, and was known to have an encyclopedic amount of Holmesian knowledge.

-Real-Life Relative: In the Granada TV series, after a fashion.
+Real-Life Relative: After a fashion.
 In the adaptation of The Problem of Thor Bridge, the role of Neil Gibson is played by Daniel Massey, whose sister actress Anna Massey had been married to Holmes actor Jeremy Brett from 1958 to 1962.
 Although the couple had divorced, due to Brett's bisexuality, the split had been amicable, and the two had remained friends.